Anisotropic chiral cosmology: exact solutions: Introduction

-This paper is arrange as follows.
-In section II we introduce the first model, where the Einstein-Klein-Gordon (EKG) equations are calculated and the Lagrangian and Hamiltonian approach is implemented in order to find the corresponding solutions as well as the anisotropic parameters.
-In section III, the second model presented, here, after obtaining the Hamiltonian density we can distinguish two possible scenarios: a quintom like epoch and a quintessence epoch.
-For both scenarios the corresponding solutions are obtained.
-Section IV is devoted two implement the quantum versions of the previous two models and the corresponding solutions are obtained.
-Finally, section V is left for the final remarks.
+This paper is arranged as follows.
+In section \ref{first-model} we introduce the first model, where the Einstein-Klein-Gordon (EKG) equations are calculated and the Lagrangian and Hamiltonian approach is implemented in order to find the corresponding solutions as well as the anisotropic parameters.
+In section \ref{second-model}, the second model is presented, here, after obtaining the Hamiltonian density we can distinguish two possible scenarios: a quintom like case and a quintessence case.
+For both scenarios the corresponding solutions are found.
+Section \ref{quantum-versions} is devoted to implement the quantum versions of the previous two models and the corresponding solutions are obtained.
+Finally, section \ref{conclusions} is left for the final remarks.

-\section{First model: quintessence plus K-essence}
+\section{First model: quintessence plus k-essence}

-As mention above, we are going to start by analyzing the quintessence plus K-essence model.
-For this purpose we are going to consider the multi-field Bianchi type I model where the two scalar fields are taken into account but only one potential term.
-The Lagrangian density for such a model is
+As we already mentioned, we are going to start by analyzing the quintessence plus k-essence model.
+For this purpose let us consider the Lagrangian density for such a model, which reads

-where $\rm R$ is the Ricci scalar, $\rm V(\phi_1)$ is the corresponding scalar field potential, and the reduced Planck mass $M_{P}^{2}=1/8\pi G=1$.
-The corresponding variations of Eq.(\ref{first-lagra}), with respect to the metric and the scalar fields give the EKG field equations
+where $\rm R$ is the Ricci scalar, $\rm V(\phi_1)=V_1e^{-\lambda_1\phi_1}$ is the corresponding scalar field potential (as it will be shown below), and the reduced Planck mass $M_{P}^{2}=1/8\pi G=1$.
+The corresponding variations of (\ref{first-lagra}), with respect to the metric and the scalar fields give the EKG field equations